krisk0/disable_achievements/readme.md

 * most of my dynasty have scarab blood and pureblood and other good genes;
 * most of my dynasty are of my custom religion and my custom culture;
 * all dark elves houses' members are dead or landless;
-* I am the emperor of Morrowind.
+* I control a good piece of land.

+Those targets are not accounted for in achievements.

 Achievements accounting is nothing useful for me, it just spams my `error.log` and wastes CPU and RAM resources.
+Since game engine is not parallelized, the game is CPU-hungry (especially late-game).
+Calculaing values no one needs is a luxury I cannot afford.

 I therefore decided to completely disable achievements.